ACP LAB

 CV | LinkedIn

-Blake Wagner is a Human Factors Researcher at Meta.
+Blake Wagner is a Senior Human Factors Engineer at MITRE.
+He was a UX Researcher at Meta and a Senior Human Factors Researcher at Google.
 He received his PhD in Human Factors and Applied Cognition from North Carolina State University in 2023.
 Prior to that, Blake graduated from NC State in 2016 with a Bachelor’s degree in Psychology and completed a Masters degree in Experimental Psychology at Appalachian State University in August of 2018.
-He is passionate about applying principles of cognitive psychology to unique applied settings.
+Dr. Wagner is passionate about applying principles of cognitive psychology to unique applied settings.
 His dissertation research focused on the effect of cognitive load in driver interaction with automated vehicles.
 Previously, he has also investigated visual cognition using eye-tracking technologies to measure the effects of cognitive control during mock hiring scenarios.

 Picture